 How to Preserve Cilantro from Your Garden

-This post contains affiliate links, which means I receive a small commission on items purchased through my site, at no extra cost to my readers.
+This post contains ads and I receive a small commission on items purchased through my site at no extra cost to my readers.

 How to Preserve Cilantro from the Garden

 Here are some quick tips on how to preserve cilantro for use in salsa or Mexican food.
 You won’t believe how easy it is!